Check out our Indoor Field

 So get the right paintball netting from the start, and you'll save money in the long run.
 I've seen lots of threads on forums about "can I use fishing net?" or "This kind of net??"
 If you don't get made for paintball, paintball netting, you are just asking for trouble from a liability standpoint.
 Get the stuff that is made for this use.

-In the picture above, you can see the ceiling in the foreground has not been netted yet, but we have it up on the back side.
 We also ran the net to the ground at the sides, leaving a dead space of about 3-4 feet between the net and the walls.
 In our facility, this works well for 2 reasons.
 We leave cuts in the net every 30 feet or so, that way when someone gets shot out, they can go to the closest side and move behind the net.
 It also makes for a walk way to the back field so we can send people to the other field, even if a game is in play, and they shouldn't get hit.
 (Unless there is a very unlucky shot through one of the slits.)

 You can also see for the above shot, that we have long fluorescent lights that are attached to the ceiling.
 The way the net hangs, it fives about 2-3 feet of space, which even when a paintball hits the net, it will not move it far enough to risk your lights getting hit.
 You might get an occasional break that will send some spray through - but not much at the angle people will be shooting at.